is another one that's harder than it looks.

 Chaplin was nominated for Best Comedy Director at the very first

 Academy Awards in 1928 (the only year the award was split

 into two categories) and Best Actor for The Circus,

-but at the last minute the Academy decided to take him
+but at the last minute the Academy determined that he was "in a class by himself" and took him

 out of the running for the competitive awards by giving him